 If you cannot pay the amount in full on the summons and would like to make an arrangement, you should contact the Revenues and Benefits section immediately, N.B; you should note that any arrangement that extends beyond the hearing date will incur Liability Order Costs and these will be added to your arrangement.

 A summons is issued due to non-payment if you are not disputing liability for payment, but cannot afford to pay then you do not need to attend the hearing, you contact the Revenues and Benefits section immediately to explain your circumstances.

 If you are disputing Liability for the charge you should write in the first instance to the Revenues and Benefits Section stating why you should not be held liable in order to give the section time to investigate the matter.

-On the day of the hearing as stated on the summons the Council will apply for a Liability Order which will incur additional costs.
-The Liability Order gives the Council additional remedies to collect the outstanding balance.
-These include:
+On the day of the hearing (as stated on the Summons) the Council will apply for a Liability Order which will incur additional costs.
+The Liability Order gives the Council additional ways to collect the outstanding balance, which include:

-- Use a bailiff to distrain (seize) your personal goods and possessions for sale at public auction
+- Using an Enforcement Agent (bailiff) to take control of (seize) your personal goods and possessions for sale at public auction

-- Take insolvency action against you personally or corporately
+- Taking insolvency action against you (either personally or corporately)

-- Take committal action which could lead to a custodial sentence
+- Taking committal action, which could lead to a custodial sentence

 Notice of Liability Order

 The Council will issue a Notice of Liability Order with a Request for Information.
 If you: